NishikiChisato/DigitalGarden/English Grammar in Use/Present Perfect Simple.md

 Gone (to) means someone has gone, and now, he is in his way to destination, he isn't here.
 Whereas been (to) means someone went to the destination, and went home from the destination, and now, he is here.

-To be precise, been (to) equals visited(noted that this is past form), whereas gone (to) equals past participle form of go.
+To be precise, been (to) equals visited(it's worth noting that this is past form), whereas gone (to) equals past participle form of go.

 ![[Present perfect simple_1|1000|center]]